-This year, from November 9 through November 21, the festival will feature screenings and events at a variety of different theaters throughout the city.
+From November 9 through November 21, the festival will feature screenings and events at a variety of different theaters throughout the city.
 Some of the locations include the Coolidge Corner Theater, the Museum of Fine Arts, the JCC Riemer-Goldstein Theater, and the Somerville Theater.

-The events, speakers, and films being featured this year are numerous; here are some of the highlights.
+The events, speakers, and films being featured this year are numerous.
 Uri Ben Assa will be giving a talk after a screening of the film Disturbing the Peace.
 The film focuses on Palestinian/Israeli relations and a group who believes strongly in nonviolence and the need for the cooperation between the two nations.
-Ben Assa is a peace activist, and the Israeli Director of Combatants for Peace, dedicated to forging peace between Israel and Palestine and the Arab World.
+Ben Assa is a peace activist.
+The Israeli Director of Combatants for Peace, dedicated to forging peace between Israel and Palestine and the Arab World.
 Tova Ascher will also give a talk after a screening of her first feature film, A.K.A.
 Nadia.
 The film follows the story of a Palestinian woman disguising herself as an Israeli Jew, who eventually has to confront her past.